🆕Webhook

-Webhooks allow you to receive real-time notifications of events happening within your Extracta.ai extractions.
+Webhooks allow you to receive real-time notifications of events happening within your Extracta LABS extractions.
 This section will guide you through setting up a Node.js server with Express to securely listen for and handle webhook events.

 Webhook Payload Structure

-Each webhook sent by Extracta.ai will include two primary fields in the request body:
+Each webhook sent by Extracta LABS will include two primary fields in the request body:

 • event – A string identifying the type of event (e.g., extraction.processed, extraction.failed).